Golf Tutorials

 Flaw #2: Incorrect Tee Height

 Teeing the ball incorrectly is another common cause of sky balls.
-If you teelookup the ball up too high *and* have a steep, down-and-across swing, you'll slide directly underneath it.
-Conversely, if you teelookup it too low, you're almost forcing yourself to hit down just totee the ballmakeclean contact, which is a big no-no.
+If you tee the ball up too high and have a steep, down-and-across swing, you'll slide directly underneath it.
+Conversely, if you tee it too low, you're almost forcing yourself to hit down just to make clean contact, which is a big no-no.

-The Fix: a good basic rule isup too a good general rule is to tee the ball so that half of it sits above the crown (the top edge) of your driver when you address it.
+The Fix: A good general rule is to tee the ball so that half of it sits above the crown (the top edge) of your driver when you address it.
 This places the "equator" of the ball perfectly in line with the sweet spot of the modern, large driver head.
 It gives you the best chance of making contact slightly above the center of the face and on the upswing.
 Feel free to experiment - some players prefer it slightly higher or lower - but the "half-ball above" is an excellent starting point.

-Your Setup is Sabotaging Your A to Z' Drive Before You Swing
+Your Setup is Sabotaging Your Drive Before You Swing

 Drill: The Shoulder Check